-Nether United is excited to announce it's 2017/2018 travel soccer tryout schedule.
-New for this year and due to our focus on developing the younger travel ages, Nether is focusing solely on the Zone 1 player.
+Nether United is excited to announce it's 2018/2019 travel soccer tryout schedule.
+New starting in 2016 and due to our continued focus on developing the younger travel ages, Nether is focusing solely on the Zone 1 player.
 Zone 1 is the under 8 through under 12 players.
 This zone is focusing on developing soccer skills that will carry a player to higher levels of play as they get into the middle school, high school and collegiate levels.
 Nether combines a top-notch, fully licensed coaching staff, professional organization and modern player development structure and the best maintained fields & facilities in the area to provide a great soccer environment for our players to develop in.

 Background on Nether Travel